rxap-mirror/packages/libs/data-source/README.md

-# table-system
+# data-source

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test table-system` to execute the unit tests.
+Run `nx test data-source` to execute the unit tests.